The Gentlemen's League: Synopsis

-They established their own league, called the Fantasy League, consisting of four teams managed by former professional soccer players and coaches, including Ahn Jung-hwan, Kim Nam-il, Lee Dong-gook and Park Hang-seo.
+They established their own league, called the Fantasy League, consisting of four teams managed by former professional soccer players and coaches, including Ahn Jung-hwan, Park Hang-seo, Kim Nam-il, and Lee Dong-gook.
 The teams competed for the top position in the league to win World Cup 2026 tickets.

+Cast

+Host

+The host presents the program and also provides match commentary, with Cho Won-hee contributing commentary in Seasons 2–3.
+Managers contributing commentary in Season 4.